 "Most people will recognise most of what the dishes contain, we didn't want them to be alienating but there might be one or two things that are new to them."

 It's not just the food that has put Peruvian cuisine on the map.
 Peru's national drink, Pisco Sour, a grape brandy cocktail, is a 'must try'.
 The heady and delightfully smooth mix of Pisco with lime juice, egg whites, sugar syrup and a couple of dashes of Angostura bitters is a heavenly accompaniment for a plate of ceviche.

 With both restaurants buzzing on weeknights, it seems London has welcomed Peruvian fare with open arms.
 Next month Coya, a contemporary take on Peruvian, opens on Piccadilly.
 Headed by Anjum Waney, the brains behind the acclaimed Zuma, Roka and The Art's Club, his interest in the cuisine is a sure sign that Peruvian food is not just a passing novelty.

-Try your hand at some Peruvian classics at home:
+Try out some Peruvian classics at home: